 Free to sign up and takes less than 2-minutes!

-Types of Bank Overdraft Fees
+4 Types of Overdraft Fees (Because One Wasn’t Enough)

 1. Overdraft Fee

-The Overdraft Fee occurs when consumers purchase an item that exceeds their available account balance.
+The overdraft fee occurs when consumers purchase an item that exceeds their available account balance.
 It is the most common fee that banks impose on checking accounts, and they may limit the number of transactions per day.
 Several banks offer numerous overdraft services which vary by institution.

 2. Non-sufficient Funds (NSF) Fee

 Most banks charge a similar amount for overdraft and non-sufficient fee.
-The NSF fees for the Chase Bank, PNC Bank, and Wells Fargo Bank average $35.
+The NSF fees for the Chase Bank, PNC Bank, and Wells Fargo average $35.

 3. Overdraft Protection Fee

 Most banks limit the amount of overdraft protection fees, charging only per day rather than per transaction.
-For example, Bank of America only charges a $10 Overdraft Protection transfer fee per day to their account holders for transferring available funds from their secondary accounts.
+For example, Bank of America only charges a $10 overdraft protection transfer fee per day to their account holders for transferring available funds from their secondary accounts.

 4. Extended Overdraft Fee

-An Extended Overdraft Fee, sometimes referred to as “extended overdrawn balance fee” or “sustained overdraft,” is the amount that bank institutions charge on top of standard overdraft fees when account holders leave a negative balance in their account for five to seven consecutive days.
+An extended overdraft fee, sometimes referred to as “extended overdrawn balance fee” or “sustained overdraft,” is the amount that bank institutions charge on top of standard overdraft fees when account holders leave a negative balance in their account for five to seven consecutive days.

-For example, U.S. Bank charges a $25 extended overdraft fee which starts on the eighth calendar day, and each week afterward if the account holder has $0.00 balance.
+For example, U.S. Bank charges a $25 extended overdraft fee which starts on the eighth calendar day, and each week afterward if the account holder has a $0.00 balance.

 Why Do Overdraft Fees Occur?